 Supercharger and Turbocharger

-The purpose of both devices is to compress the air that enters an engine in order to boost the engine’s power output.
-In order to generate more power, the compressed air makes it possible to burn more fuel.
+The purpose of both devices is to compress the air that enters an engine to boost the engine’s power output.
+To generate more power, the compressed air makes it possible to burn more fuel.
 Their respective powers are the key difference between the two.

 An electric motor or the engine itself, by a belt that runs off the crankshaft, powers a supercharger, which likewise feeds more air into the engine.